sunnymoon/presentation_linkare_day/readme.md

 # 2 create apps

-We got a request for a fresh app a while ago, and it’s supposed to go live today. the problem was we put it off longer than we should have and we havent even started.
+We got a request for a new app a while ago, and it’s supposed to go live today. the problem was we put it off longer than we should have and we havent even started it.
 Now we need all the help we can get, smart tools, maybe even a little AI magic, to make it happen.